bpesquet/ainotes/README.md

 # Artificial Intelligence notes

-A collection of interactive notes related to Artificial Intelligence built for educational purposes.
+A collection of interactive notes related to Artificial Intelligence.
+Built for educational purposes and updated (somewhat) regularly.

-## Project structure
+## Structure

 This project has the following structure: